Defent/DMS_Exile/README.md

 - [shaworth](https://github.com/shaworth) and [KawaiiPotato](https://github.com/KawaiiPotato) for making the README all nice and pretty :)
 - [maca134](http://maca134.co.uk/portfolio/m3editor-arma-3-map-editor/) for M3Editor Stuff
 - Everbody's feedback on [the DMS thread on exile forums](http://www.exilemod.com/topic/61-dms-defents-mission-system/?do=findComment&comment=242)
+- Finally, the entire ExileMod team, without them, you wouldn't have us.
+Show them some love!

 ___